 Expectations for Classroom Conduct: All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Governing Association By Laws, Article V, Section 3, number 2.
 Students who engage in behavior that disrupts the learning environment may be asked to leave the class.

 Acknowledgment: Much of the course material, including this syllabus, is adapted from a previous course taught by Rodney Howell.

-Copyright 2016 (Torben Amtoft) as to all lectures.
+Copyright 2017 (Torben Amtoft) as to all lectures.
 During this course students are prohibited from selling notes to or being paid for taking notes by any person or commercial firm without the express written permission of the professor teaching this course.
+In addition, students in this class are not authorized to provide class notes or other class-related materials to any other person or entity, other than sharing them directly with another student taking the class for purposes of studying, without prior written permission from the professor teaching this course.